mattjennings/merlyn/README.md

 # Merlin

-A meta framework for creating [Excalibur.js game](https://excaliburjs.com).
-Like a Next.js to your React, or a SvelteKit to your Svelte.
+A meta framework for creating [Excalibur.js games](https://excaliburjs.com).
+Like Next.js to React, or SvelteKit to Svelte.

 _This is not published yet_